-- A. Designate Lane County as Continuum of Care Collaborative Applicant to prepare and oversee the development and submission of an annual application for CoC program funds and to operate the CoC. - B. Conduct year-round Continuum of Care planning of homeless and homeless prevention housing and services in conjunction with Emergency Solutions Grant (ESG) recipients in the geographic area. - C. Adopt and follow a written process to select a board to act on behalf of the Continuum of Carefor board selection.
-The process must be reviewed, updated, and approved by the PHB at least once every 5 years; - D. Annually update a the governance charter which will include all procedures and policies. - E. Establish performance targets appropriate for projects funded under the ESG and CoC grant programs and other anti-poverty programs serving low incomes persons.
-Monitor subrecipient performance, evaluate outcomes, and take action against poor performers. - F. Establish and operate a coordinated entry system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services. - G. Assure the coordination and implementation of a housing and service system for homeless and low income citizens that promote self-sufficiency. - H. Designate Lane County as the administrator for the Homeless Management Information System (HMIS).
-Review and approve privacy, security, and data quality plans, policies and procedures, and performance measures for HMIS - I. Participate inPlan for and conduct a Point-in-Time Count of homeless persons that is conducted at least biannually. - J. Review an annual gaps analysis that is conducted of both homeless and low income citizens' needs and services. - K. Develop program and financial priorities for the distribution of public funds. - L. Assure a collaborative, fair, and transparent process for developing priorities for projects to be submitted in grant applications to funders. - M. Review the efficiency and effectiveness of funding expenditures for funded activities. - N. Monitor implementation of the CoC and ongoing alignment with vision, goals and strategies. - O. Delegate activities and oversee committees, work groups and task forces as appropriate. - P. Review customer satisfaction data related to funded programs.

-Q. Review a community assessment every three years, including key findings and develop or modify the PHB strategic plan accordingly.
+- A. Designate Lane County as Continuum of Care Collaborative Applicant to prepare and oversee the development and submission of an annual application for CoC program funds and to operate the CoC. - B. Conduct year-round Continuum of Care planning of homeless and homeless prevention housing and services in conjunction with Emergency Solutions Grant (ESG) recipients in the geographic area. - C. Adopt and follow a written process for board selection.
+The process must be reviewed, updated, and approved by the PHB at least once every 5 years; - D. Annually update the governance charter. - E. Establish performance targets appropriate for projects funded under the ESG and CoC grant programs and other anti-poverty programs serving low income persons. - F. Establish and operate a coordinated entry system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services. - G. Assure the coordination and implementation of a housing and service system for homeless and low income citizens that promote self-sufficiency. - H. Designate Lane County as the administrator for the Homeless Management Information System (HMIS).
+Review and approve privacy, security, and data quality plans, policies and procedures, and performance measures for HMIS - I. Plan for and conduct a Point-in-Time Count of homeless persons that is conducted at least biannually. - J. Review an annual gaps analysis that is conducted of both homeless and low income citizens' needs and services. - K. Develop program and financial priorities for the distribution of public funds. - L. Assure a collaborative, fair, and transparent process for developing priorities for projects to be submitted in grant applications to funders. - M. Review the efficiency and effectiveness of funding expenditures for funded activities. - N. Monitor implementation of the CoC and ongoing alignment with vision, goals and strategies. - O. Delegate activities and oversee committees, work groups and task forces as appropriate. - P. Review customer satisfaction data related to funded programs.Q.
+Review a community assessment every three years, including key findings and develop or modify the PHB strategic plan accordingly.